CloudLabsAI-Azure/CAF-Infra-Security/03-secure-infrastructure-with-azure-firewall-premium.md

       >**Note:** This might take 5-6 minutes to update the firewall policy.
 Wait for the firewall policy to get updated before proceeding to the next steps.

+      >**Note:** If the TLS deployment fails, please delete the **Managed Identity** and **Key Vault** from the resource group, then retry the deployment.
+What usually happens is that during deployment, the Key Vault and Managed Identity are created, and permissions are assigned to the Managed Identity.
+Occasionally, due to slight delays on Azure’s side, these permissions might take a little longer to apply, which can cause the deployment to fail.
+Retrying usually resolves the issue smoothly.

 1. Now, select **Application Rules (1)** from the **Rules** tab on the **Firewall Policy** page, then click **+ Add a rule collection (2)**.

     ![](images/infra-app-security-lab1-28.png "search gateway")